Man alleged to have fled police while driving drunk with infant in vehicle

-A Kenosha man is being held on $10,000 bond after he was charged with drunk driving and recklessly endangering safety, alleged to have fled police at high speeds with an infant in his car.
+A Racine man is being held on a $10,000 bond after he was charged with drunken driving and recklessly endangering safety, alleged to have fled police at high speeds with an infant in his car.

 According to the criminal complaint filed Tuesday, William Craigen, 29, is alleged to have fled a traffic stop in Pleasant Prairie on Friday.